usaid-cs/yesterday-i-learned/random.md

 1. [The HyperLoop doesn't work](https://www.youtube.com/watch?v=RNFesa01llk) because the vacuum required is never going to be happen with all the stupid people around.
 (Imagine a loser poking a hole in the loop and everyone is screwed, or a dude throwing a stone into a turbine or something)
 1. Corn husks (the skins) were once used as shipping padding.
 1. ["Optical bonding"](http://slideplayer.com/slide/3399128/), à la filling the air gap(s) with special glue, makes your screens reflect less.
-1. [The government has a surplus store.](https://www.gcsurplus.ca/mn-eng.cfm) Good stuff is occasionally sold there.
 1. CDMA is owned by Qualcomm.
 It is a piece of turd because phones can lock you to a carrier ("whitelisting") without even a SIM.
 GSM is a global (in particular, legally required in EU) standard.
 1. One CPU branching misprediction costs 5ns.
 1. If you keep sending emails to addresses that don't exist, that web server flags you down as spam.